citusdata/test-automation/README.md

 Some examples:

 ```
-fab use.citus:v7.1.1 setup.basic_testing
+fab use.citus v7.1.1 setup.basic-testing
-fab use.enterprise:v7.1.1 setup.enterprise
+fab use.citus release-9.2 setup.citus
-fab use.debug_mode use.postgres:10.1 use.citus:v7.1.1 setup.basic_testing
+fab use.debug-mode use.postgres 10.1 use.citus v7.1.1 setup.basic-testing
 ```

-`use.debug_mode` passes the following flags to postges' configure: `--enable-debug --enable-cassert CFLAGS="-ggdb -Og -g3 -fno-omit-frame-pointer"`
+`use.debug-mode` passes the following flags to postges' configure: `--enable-debug --enable-cassert CFLAGS="-ggdb -Og -g3 -fno-omit-frame-pointer"`

-`use.asserts` passes `--enable-cassert`, it's a subset of `use.debug_mode`.
+`use.asserts` passes `--enable-cassert`, it's a subset of `use.debug-mode`.

 ## <a name="add"></a> `add` Tasks

 It is possible to add extra extensions and features to a Citus cluster:

-- `fab add.tpch:scale_factor=1,partition_type='hash'` will generate and copy tpch tables.
+- `fab add.tpch --scale-factor=1 --partition-type=hash` will generate and copy tpch tables.

   The default scale factor is 10.
 The default partition type is reference for nation, region and supplier and hash for remaining.
 If you set partition type to 'hash' or 'append', all the tables will be created with that partition type.
 - `fab add.session_analytics` will build and install the session_analytics package (see the instructions above for information on how to checkout this private repo)